Child and Family Hospitality Volunteer

 Both the Victim Services staff and the Education staff are always in need of general administrative support including database entry and filing.
 Because you will work directly with children, you will be required to complete a background check and make a $15 donation to cover the cost.

-If you’re interested in volunteering as an administration volunteer, contact Camden to receive the volunteer application and background check form.
+If you’re interested in volunteering as an administration volunteer, contact Danielle to receive the volunteer application and background check form.

 Our need: First Wednesday and third Tuesday of each month and occasional weeknights